-Open Data/Open Minds is a prototyping initiative that explores the possibilities of connected learning, fabrication, open data and civic engagement.
-Working with craftsperson and CS instructor Natalie Freed, we’ve prototyped a series of a connected notebook projects using wifi and wireless dev boards from Particle.io.
+The work reflects our commitment to open data and supporting data literacy as a competency for communities – we see it as part of an emerging civic infrastructure for education.
+Working with craftsperson and CS instructor Natalie Freed, we’ve prototyped a series of a connected notebook projects using wifi and wireless dev boards from Particle.io and Adafruit.com.

 It's notable and inspiring - as a model of collaboration and iteration - that Natalie has been hands-on and directly responsible for all the builds on this page.
 From our first collaboration with her on Program Your Pages, Working with Microcontrollers in the Hack Your Notebook series, to her beautiful, hand-made book, the "Tidal Notebook," to the list of builds you'll find below, Natalie has been a source of inspiration and ingenuity for each of them.
 Look her up.
 You'll be glad you did (see: nataliefreed.com).